From the unknown Cilento National Park to the dramatic Amalfi Coast - DHAM1

 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you will be passing through.

-Nights 1 & 2: The first two nights are spent in a beautifully located hotel, either at Pisciotta or in Marina di Camerota.
+Nights 1 & 2: The first two nights are spent in a beautifully located hotel, either at Palinuro or in Marina di Camerota.

-Night 3: This night you stay in a nice hotel or agriturismo in the fishermen’s village of Pioppi or in nearby Casalvelino.
+Night 3: This night you stay in a nice hotel or agriturismo in the fishermen’s village of Ceraso or in nearby Casalvelino.

 Nights 4 & 5: The next two nights are spent in a charming hotel near the Greek temples of Paestum.

-Nights 6 & 7: The last two nights you stay in a beautiful hotel near the fishermen’s village of Cetara along the Amalfi Coast.
+Nights 6 & 7: The last two nights you stay in a beautiful hotel near the fishermen’s village of Vietri/Cetara along the Amalfi Coast.

 ON THIS INDIVIDUAL FLY & DRIVE TOUR WE PROVIDE YOU WITH:

-• Accommodation: 2 nights Pisciotta/Marina di Camerota, 1 night Pioppi/Casalvelino,
+• Accommodation: 2 nights Palinuro/Marina di Camerota, 1 night Ceraso/Casalvelino,

-2 nights Paestum,2 nights Cetara; all nights in good 3-star hotels or agriturismo’s.
+2 nights Paestum,2 nights Vietri/Cetara; all nights in good 3-star hotels or agriturismo’s.

 • Extensive route notes, with description of the route & tourist information